Format input values to time values using one of 25 preset time styles. Input

 {x}

-and all other characters are taken to be string literals.- locale
+(which can be used multiple times, if needed) and all other characters will be interpreted as string literals.- locale

 "en"